jimeh/common-flow/common-flow.md

     5. If you are not using a release branch, then the release tag, and if relevant the version bump commit, MUST be created directly on the main branch.
-    6. The version bump commit SHOULD have a commit message following the Conventional Commits format.
-For example, "chore(release): 2.11.4" or "chore: bump version to 2.11.4".
-Alternatively, a simple "Bump version to 2.11.4" format is acceptable.
+    6. If you are using Conventional Commits, the version bump commit MUST also follow the format.
+For example, "chore(release): 2.11.4".
+Otherwise, a simple "Bump version to 2.11.4" format is acceptable.
-    7. It is RECOMMENDED that release tags are lightweight tags, but you can OPTIONALLY use annotated tags if you want to include changelog information in the release tag itself.
+    7. Release tags SHOULD be lightweight tags unless you need features that annotated tags provide.
+Annotated tags allow you to include changelog information in the tag itself, GPG sign the tag, or include additional metadata like the tagger's name and email.
     8. If you use annotated release tags, the first line of the annotation SHOULD read "Release VERSION".
 For example for version "2.11.4" the first line of the tag annotation SHOULD read "Release 2.11.4".
-The second line MUST be blank, and the changelog MUST start on the third line.
+The second line MUST be blank, and the changelog SHOULD start on the third line.
-    9. When using Conventional Commits, breaking changes MUST be indicated either by appending "!" after the type/scope (e.g. "feat!:" or "feat(api)!:"), or by including a "BREAKING CHANGE:" footer in the commit message.
-Breaking changes correspond to a MAJOR version bump in Semantic Versioning.
-    10. When using Conventional Commits along with Semantic Versioning, commits of type "fix" correspond to PATCH releases, commits of type "feat" correspond to MINOR releases, and commits with breaking changes correspond to MAJOR releases.
-This alignment enables automated version determination and changelog generation.
+    9. It is OPTIONAL, but RECOMMENDED for high-security projects, to GPG sign release tags.
+This provides cryptographic verification that the release was created by a trusted party.
 7. Short-Term Release Branches
     1. Any branch that has a name starting with "release-" SHOULD be referred to as a "release branch".